Toukie Smith

-Doris A. Smith (born September 25, 1952), known professionally as Toukie Smith is an American actress and model.
+Doris A. Smith (born September 25, 1952), known professionally as Toukie Smith, is an American actress and model.
 Smith is best known for her role as Eva Rawley on the NBC sitcom 227 (1989–90).
 She is the sister of fashion designer Willi Smith.

 Biography

 Early life

 Smith was born in Philadelphia, Pennsylvania, to a mother who worked at a factory and a father who was a butcher.
-She had two brothers, Willi Smith, the designer, and Norman Smith.
+She had two brothers, including Willi Smith.
 She attended Fashion Institute of Technology.

 Career

 Smith started her career in 1972 as a model, working for such brands as Chanel, Versace, Geoffrey Beene, Issey Miyake, Norma Kamali, Thierry Mugler, and Patrick Kelly.
 She also modeled for her brother Willi Smith's brand WilliWear Ltd.